Watch: Carloads of would-be thieves foiled by Four Square owner's $100,000 security set-up

 A reinforced steel roller door with padlocks inside and out meant a failed break-in attempt for at least eight would-be thieves overnight.

-Security camera footage from outside Kharag Singh's store in Goodwood Heights, Manurewa, shows eight people trying to gain access to the shop.
+Security camera footage from outside Kharag Singh's store in Goodwood Heights, Manurewa, shows nine people trying to gain access to the shop.

 They fail.

-Two carloads of youths with hoodies pulled over their heads pull up outside the Everglade Drive store and try to gain access with a crowbar.
+Two carloads of youths with hoodies pulled over their heads pull up outside the Everglade Drive store and try to gain access with a boltcutter.

 "It makes me sad that they do this but I am happy they didn't get in," Singh told the Herald.